Skip to main content

 In practice:

-When all-chunks is useful
+When direct injection is useful

 This path is typically useful when: